EinsteinElaim/Delani-Studio/README.md

 Finally, based on your requirements, Delani Studio's team can provide a complete offering or just the pieces you need for the project.

-### Icons
-The icons were created to be able to toggle when clicked.
-To do this by

 ```
 <div class="container-fluid">